Beyond Forgetting: Machine Unlearning Elicits Controllable Side Behaviors and Capabilities: Robustness of RAd and RAb Models

-\hai{For WMDP QAs, we follow~\citet{luckiadversarial} to add a prefix to each question, extract the projected logits for the answer tokens A, B, C, and D, and report accuracy on the last layer.
-The question prefix: ``\texttt{Answer the following question with A, B, C, or D.\textbackslash n\textbackslash n}".}
+\textbf{Logitlens\textnormal{~\citep{logitlensblog}}.} Using Logitlens, we project the final token's activations at each transformer layer onto the model's vocabulary to identify the answer token.
+Concretely, for WMDP QAs, we add a prefix to each question, extract the projected logits for the answer tokens ``\texttt{A},'' ``\texttt{B},'' ``\texttt{C},'' ``\texttt{D},'' and select the token with the highest probability as the prediction.
+The question prefix is: ``\texttt{Answer the following question with A, B, C, or D.\textbackslash n\textbackslash n}".

-\paragraph{Finetuning.} \hai{Relearning attacks can reverse the unlearning effects with only a few gradient steps on loosely correlated data~\cite{huunlearning, luckiadversarial}.
-We finetune RM models using LoRA adapters~\cite{hu2022lora} and chat template on forget, forget-relevant, and forget-irrelevant datasets, varying the sample count from $5$ to $1000$.}
+\textbf{Finetuning.} We consider three settings: (1) \emph{Forget}: finetuning the unlearned model using forget-samples from forget-sets, (2) \emph{Forget-relevant}: finetuning the unlearned model using forget-relevant samples from a closely related domain dataset, and (3) \emph{Forget-irrelevant}: finetuning the unlearned model using forget-irrelevant samples.
+We vary the sample count from $5$ to $1000$.
+LoRA~\citep{hu2022lora} is used for efficiency.
+Chat templates used for finetuning are specified in Figure~\ref{fig:bio_forget_finetuning} and Figure~\ref{fig:cyber_forget_finetuning}.

-\hai{We utilize the WMDP forget and retain splits as forget and forget-relevant datasets for both Biology and Cyber domains.
-The \texttt{wikitext-2-raw-v1} train split from Wikitext~\cite{merity2017pointer} serves as forget-irrelevant dataset, filtered for samples exceeding $50$ characters to exclude samples containing empty strings or only titles.
-Finetuning hyperparameters are in Table~\ref{tab:finetuning_hparams}.
-Chat templates for finetuning are in Figure~\ref{fig:bio_forget_finetuning}, Figure~\ref{fig:cyber_forget_finetuning} and Figure~\ref{fig:forget_irrelavant_finetuning}.}
+We utilize the WMDP forget and retain splits as forget and forget-relevant datasets for both Biology and Cyber domains.
+The \texttt{wikitext-2-raw-v1} train split from Wikitext~\citep{merity2017pointer} serves as a forget-irrelevant dataset, filtered for samples exceeding $50$ characters to exclude samples containing empty strings or only titles.
+Finetuning hyperparameters are specified in Table~\ref{tab:finetuning_hparams}.

-\paragraph{Orthogonalization.} \hai{Safety alignment often relies on specific refusal directions in the activation space, ablating these during inference can bypass the refusal mechanism~\cite{arditi2024refusal}.
-Extend this to RM unlearning, we allow intervention across all layers.
-Specifically, we define the layer-wise \textit{unlearn direction vector} as difference-in-means~\cite{diffinmeans} between activations of the unlearned and the base model on the \textit{synthetic forget preference dataset}.}

-\hai{To calculate these means, we average activations across tokens from questions correctly answered by the base model but not by the unlearned one.
-Following~\citet{luckiadversarial}, we exclude the first $40$ tokens to ensure the unlearn noise has been injected and filter outlier tokens, \textit{e.g.,} ``\texttt{<s>}'' and first ``\texttt{\textbackslash n}'' for Zephyr-7B, whose z-scores for average distance exceed $3$.
-This step is crucial to prevent bias in these means.}

-\paragraph{Enhanced GCG.} \hai{GCG~\cite{zou2023universal} is reported ineffective against RMU~\cite{li2024wmdp, dang2025effects}, Enhanced GCG~\cite{luckiadversarial} improves attack success by iteratively optimizing an \textit{adversarial prefix}.
-The method mutates random token position through swapping, insertion, or deletion~\cite{thompson2024flrt}, retaining only top-performing candidates per iteration.
-Its objective function combines feature-based distillation with cross-entropy loss, the latter utilizing loss clamping to reduce optimization effort on relatively well-solved tokens.
-All losses are computed relative to target strings generated by the base model on hazardous questions with a candidate prefix appended.}